arces-wot/SEPAview/README.md

 ### Installing
 Clone the repository: ```https://github.com/arces-wot/SEPAview.git```

-## Running Tests
-Now you can go on your cloned repository and open [index.html](https://github.com/arces-wot/SEPAview/blob/master/index.html) on your browser

-### Demo
+### Testing
-From a command shell move to [demo](https://github.com/arces-wot/SEPAview/tree/master/demo) directory and run: ```java -jar MQTTDemo.jar arces-demo.jsap```
+1) From a command shell move to [demo](https://github.com/arces-wot/SEPAview/tree/master/demo) directory and run: ```java -jar MQTTDemo.jar arces-demo.jsap```.
+With this command you start a simulator or fake sensors data.
+2) Move to your cloned repository and open [index.html](https://github.com/arces-wot/SEPAview/blob/master/index.html) on your browser.

 ## Authors